risc0/kailua/book/src/design.md

 2. `E'` was made after the timeout period for `E` had expired, and was automatically eliminated.

 In this scenario, `B` can only be finalized once two proofs are submitted to resolve its disputes against `B'` and `B''`.
-Proposal `C` can only be finalized once a proof resolves its dispute against `C'`, and its parent `B` is finalized `D` has no contenders and can be finalized once its parent `C` is finalized.
+Proposal `C` can only be finalized once a proof resolves its dispute against `C'`, and its parent `B` is finalized.
+`D` has no contenders and can be finalized once its parent `C` is finalized.
 The timeout period for `E` had passed before `E'` was introduced, and therefore `E` can be finalized once its parent `D` is finalized.